01 of 03

 Decide What Kind of Aquarium System You Want

 The first step in planning a saltwater aquarium is to decide what kind of system you want to keep:

 - Fish-only aquariums are the simplest and can be a starting point for creating a more complex system at a later time.

 - Fish-only with live rock aquariums are just that: a tank with fish, invertebrates, and live rock.

 - Reef Tanks require more light in the right spectrum for corals (the "reef" in Reef Tank) and some invertebrates.
 A reef tank can be really interesting, with all the variety of marine life in it, but is a little more difficult to set up correctly.

 In our opinion, a hobbyist can never have too many good books to refer to when it comes to keeping any kind of saltwater aquarium, but putting together a good reference library can be rather expensive.
 After you get started with your first aquarium, as you progress in the hobby, so too will your reference library grow.

 To save money in the beginning, here are the types of books you'll want to start with:

 Continue to 2 of 3 below.

-- Overall Aquarium Keeping Books: Look for publications which will provide you with specific information and complete details about the kind of system you have decided to set up.
+- Overall Aquarium Keeping Books: Look for publications that will provide you with specific information and complete details about the kind of fish system you have decided to set up.

 02 of 03